1. Skip to content

 Hasina's opponents blame the ousted leader for the deadly violence that claimed hundreds of lives earlier this year.

 At least some members of the interim Cabinet seem to share this sentiment.
-The Yunus-led government is still engaged in dialogue with major parties to ensure a fair election, but it said it would exclude groups it labels "fascist" or allied with such factions.
+The Yunus-led government is still engaged in dialogue with major parties to ensure a fair election, but said it would exclude groups it labels "fascist" or allied with such factions.

 Bangladesh: Ex-PM Sheikh Hasina 'must face trial'